Parto367/milestone-project1/README.md

 3. Q) If patient feels that they need to be seen by a clinican and feels as though this is a emergency or a urgent problem how can they contact someone.
    A) The user can click on the form OOH and then leave their details that will be passed on.
 </p>

+# Features

+# Technologies Used

+# References for learning

+# Testing

+# Project barriers and the solutions

+# Code validity

+# Version Control

+# Deployment

+# Credits

+# Acknowledgments

+# Support